meduketto/iksemel-rust/CONTRIBUTING.md

   not for convenience.
 * Backwards incompatible API changes must be avoided, unless they provide significant type safety or performance improvements.
+* Unstable language features must not be used.